chinanf-boy/awesome-stars/README.md

 ## TypeScript

+- [electron-forge](https://github.com/electron-userland/electron-forge) - A complete tool for creating, publishing, and installing modern Electron applications
+- [electron-builder](https://github.com/electron-userland/electron-builder) - A complete solution to package and build a ready for distribution Electron app with “auto update” support out of the box
 - [mockoon](https://github.com/255kb/mockoon) - Mock REST APIs in seconds.
 - [atmo](https://github.com/Raathigesh/atmo) - :heavy_check_mark: Mock data for your prototypes and demos.
 Remote deployments to Zeit now.
 - [NativeScript](https://github.com/NativeScript/NativeScript) - NativeScript is an open source framework for building truly native mobile apps with JavaScript.
 Use web skills, like Angular, FlexBox and CSS, and get native UI and performance on iOS and Android.